LaneLyng/MobilePascalTDPTweaker/README.md

 - To add new address field, modify the 'BiosConfig.cs'

 ## Future TO-DO list
-- Add support for mobile RTX and 11xx series cards
+- Fix the issue that RTX 2060 is regonized as RTX 2070
-- Add support for MX150 and 1050 series cards
+- Add support for MX150 and GTX 1050 Ti
-- Code clean-up
+- Furthur decouple MainForm application